 Contact Your Accountant

 The AMT calculation is complex.
 If you are not able to accurately estimate whether or not your AMT tax liability will be greater than the standard calculation, you should contact your accountant for guidance.
-It may save you the trip and from wasting time waiting in line at the town office for nothing.

 Those Not Subject To AMT